coderme/tlsible/README.md

 * *agreed*: (bool) say 'yes' to letsencrypt TOS.

 ## Usage
-* Clone this repository, edit hosts or use it as template.
+* Clone this repository, edit 'hosts' or use it as template.
 * To get TLS certificates for your domains: *ansible-playbook -i hosts install\_tls.yaml*
 * [WARNING] to delete all certificates run: *ansible-playbook -i hosts uninstall\_tls.yaml*